 Patent Model Stoves &

-We Buy or Can Help You Sell Toy or
+We NO LONGER Buy or Can Help You Sell Toy or

 Salesman Sample Size Small Stoves!!

 Small antique stoves are one of the most widely

 marketplace today.
 Even the "experts" often times cannot agree on

 what constitutes a salesman sample, display model, a simple toy, or even

 outright fakes.
 Some argue that salesman sample stoves do not

 exist.
 They do.
 Some will call a legitimately old small